While many theologians and seminaries do not teach tithing, their local churches and organizations do.

 Oct 2011.
 Summary: Writings of Thomas E Peck

-In this highly abstract yet lucid piece of writing, Presbyterian theologian
+In this highly abstract yet lucid piece of writing, Presbyterian

-make a law to do the work of the Holy Spirit.”
+to make a law to do the work of the Holy Spirit.”
 He bolsters his model of voluntary giving within the church by breaking

 down the exegetical arguments of those who support the tithe.

 14. Peninsula Bible Church of Palo Alto, CA (Financial Policy):New Testament principles of giving form the guide for our financial policy.
-Those who know
+Those who know and love

-the privilege and responsibility of giving as God has prospered them, and as He directs them.
+privilege and responsibility of giving as God has prospered them, and as He directs them.
 Each of us is thereby investing

 material gifts to produce spiritual, eternal dividends.
 PBC does not keep a record of its contributors or the amounts they